 10. Thai-Seared Tofu

-This recipe was originally from Cooking Light long, long ago, but the best link I could find was to one of their community boards.
+This recipe was originally from Cooking Light long, long ago, but the best link I could find was to MyRecipes.
 I use their marinade recipe (sometimes leaving out the mint and crushed red pepper) and then cook in a bit of toasted sesame oil.
 The marinade calls for molasses and the only kind I ever use is blackstrap for its nutrition superiority.
 Instead of vermicelli, I usually serve this tofu with a baked squash and apple dish for a maximum salty and sweet meal.

 Need a quick meatless meal with plenty of fiber and protein?
 Vegetarian Times happens to have a few thousand solutions to that problem, and this is one I keep making time and time again.
 My only teensy tinsy modification is that I remove the tempeh from the pan and sprinkle with 2 tablespoons low sodium soy sauce before sauteing the veggies on their own.
 I toss it all together again at the end and top with the almond-butter-based sauce.